ebelenwaf/ebelenwaf.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Presented our paper on intrusion detection in vehicular networks at ICMLA 2022.
+Presented our paper on intrusion detection in vehicular networks at IEEE ICMLA 2022.